 But when you head to your appointment at the Ausländerbehörde, you learn that your great expat health insurance plan won’t be accepted for your residence permit renewal.
 The officer gives you a troubling ultimatum: get on public or private insurance or leave the country.

 So what can you do?
 And why wasn’t your expat plan accepted?

 We’ve said it before and we will say it again: expat health insurance is only meant as a short-term solution.
 There are two main scenarios in which expat health insurance is appropriate:

-- You’re applying for a residence permit and don’t (yet) qualify for a comprehensive public or private plan.
+- You’re applying for a residence permit or visa renewal and don’t (yet) qualify for a comprehensive public or private plan.

 - You aren’t planning to stay in Germany for more than a year or so.

 And even though the visa office will accept expat health coverage for your first residence permit, they know it doesn’t cover everything.
-So you’ll be expected to have a comprehensive insurance policy by the time you renew your residence permit.
+So you’ll be expected to have a comprehensive insurance policy by the time you’re due for your next visa renewal.